 Naipes La Banca produced a series of standard and advertising decks during the 1970-80s, both Spanish-suited and Anglo-American patterns,

 The ace of spades and court cards are based on American designs.

 Offest Sacerdoti Printers, Bs.
 As., who list playing cards in their range of products.

-The Argentinean flag now appears draped around the sides and a lion, cornucopia and anchor appear at the bottom.
+The Argentinean flag is draped around the sides and a lion, cornucopia and anchor appear at the bottom.